PascalBod/embedded-systems-for-ML/practice-sessions/09-Timer-interrupt/README.md

-# Exercise 09 - Timer interrupt
+# Practice session 09 - Timer interrupt

-## Purpose of the exercise
+## Purpose of the practice session

 By using an ISR attached to a timer, periodically display a message.